intechstudio/grid-editor/docs/00_first_setup.md

 - Drag and drop the new firmware on the device.
 - Wait a few seconds, you should see the module rebooting.
 - Disconnect the module.
-- Reconnect the module, it should work fine now.
+- Reconnect the module and it should be updated to the new firmware version.

 ### Stable Build
 Here you can download the latest stable firmware release.
 Please visit the [releases](https://github.com/intechstudio/grid-fw/releases)